Enabling Version Control

 Associate a project root with a version control system

 PyCharm allows you to quickly enable your project's integration with a version control system, and associate it with the project root.
-For instructions on how to associate separate project directories with different version control systems, refer to Enabling Version Control.
+For instructions on how to associate separate project directories with different version control systems, refer to Associate a directory with a version control system.

 - Choose VCS | Enable Version Control Integration on the main menu, or press Alt+`, and select Enable Version Control Integration....